KhronosGroup/glTF/specification/README.md

 > **Mipmapping Implementation Note**: When a sampler's minification filter (`minFilter`) uses mipmapping (`NEAREST_MIPMAP_NEAREST`, `NEAREST_MIPMAP_LINEAR`, `LINEAR_MIPMAP_NEAREST`, or `LINEAR_MIPMAP_LINEAR`), any texture referencing the sampler needs to have mipmaps, e.g., by calling GL's `generateMipmap()` function.

 > **Non-Power-Of-Two Texture Implementation Note**: glTF does not guarantee that a texture's dimensions are a power-of-two.
-At runtime, if a texture's width or height is not a power-of-two, the texture needs to be resized so its dimensions are powers-of-two if the `sampler` the texture references:
+At runtime, if a texture's width or height is not a power-of-two, the texture needs to be resized so its dimensions are powers-of-two if the `sampler` the texture references
 > * Has a wrapping mode (either `wrapS` or `wrapT`) equal to `REPEAT` or `MIRRORED_REPEAT`, or
 > * Has a minification filter (`minFilter`) that uses mipmapping (`NEAREST_MIPMAP_NEAREST`, `NEAREST_MIPMAP_LINEAR`, `LINEAR_MIPMAP_NEAREST`, or `LINEAR_MIPMAP_LINEAR`).

 <a name="cameras"></a>
 ## Cameras

 Cameras define viewport projections.
 The projection can be perspective or orthographic.
 Cameras are contained in nodes and thus can be transformed.
-Their world-space positions can be used in shader calculations, and their projection matrices can be used in shader semantics auch as PROJECTION.
+Their world-space positions can be used in shader calculations, and their projection matrices can be used in shader semantics such as PROJECTION.

 Cameras are stored in the asset's `cameras` property.
 Each camera defines a `type` property that designates the type of projection (perspective or orthographic), and either a `perspective` or `orthographic` property that defines the details.